Intro

 How does the DOM relate to Swift’s OOP model in the context of building a browser engine?

-Now, Artificial Intelligence has turned into Large Language Model (LLM) that turned into a product called Claude (one of them).
+Artificial Intelligence has turned into Large Language Model (LLM) that turned into a product called Claude (one of them).
 The code program is no longer mystery.
 The another mystery is the meaning of the code program and it’s impact to the sofware.
-As programmer you need to learn programming language in the AI era.
-You still have the job to write the high quality code that produce the high software and optimize it!
+As programmer you still need to learn programming language in the AI era.
+You still have the job to write and review the code to bring high quality software!

 Let’s start for the execution.
 At the first try, I just throw all the things from the brownie and tell the Claude to port it into Swift.
 Errrr… It doesn’t work as expected.
 Then, I change my workflow.